sdss/jaeger/docs/sphinx/shatterdome.rst

 `.Positioner`, status, and position
 -----------------------------------

-The `.Positioner` class stores information about a single positioner, its `status <.maskbits.PositionerStatus>` and position, and provides high level methods to command the positioner. `.Positioner` objects need to be linked to a `.FPS` instance and are usually created when the `.FPS` class is instantiated.
+The `.Positioner` class stores information about a single positioner, its `status <.maskbits.PositionerStatusV4_1>` and position, and provides high level methods to command the positioner. `.Positioner` objects need to be linked to a `.FPS` instance and are usually created when the `.FPS` class is instantiated.

 .. _positioner-initialise:

 Initialisation
 ^^^^^^^^^^^^^^

-When a `.Positioner` is instantiated it contains no information about its position (angle of the alpha and beta arms) and its status is set to `~.maskbits.PositionerStatus.UNKNOWN`.
+When a `.Positioner` is instantiated it contains no information about its position (angle of the alpha and beta arms) and its status is set to `~.maskbits.PositionerStatusV4_1.UNKNOWN`.
 By calling and awaiting `.Positioner.initialise`, the following steps are executed:

 - Updates the firmware version.
 - The status is updated by calling `.Positioner.update_status`.